sindresorhus/hasha/readme.md

 #### input

-Type: `buffer`, `string`, `array` of `string`|`buffer`
+Type: `Buffer` `string` `Buffer[]` `string[]`

 Buffer you want to hash.

 While strings are supported you should prefer buffers as they're faster to hash.
-Though if you already have a string you should not convert it to a buffer.
+Although if you already have a string you should not convert it to a buffer.

 Pass an array instead of concatenating strings and/or buffers.
 The output is the same, but arrays do not incur the overhead of concatenation.